 "Feed me, Seymour!"
-Welcome spooky season with an iconic man-eating plant from the 80s classic film Little Shop of Horrors.
+Welcome spooky season with an iconic man-eating plant from the classic '80s film Little Shop of Horrors.
 Made from a faux pumpkin and artificial greenery, this is one festive display you don't have to worry about wilting, and you can use it in future seasons, too.
-Perfect for your yard or porch, this life-sized Venus flytrap is sure to be a Halloween hit on the block!
+Perfect for your yard or porch, this life-sized Little Shop of Horrors Audrey II Venus flytrap is sure to be a Halloween hit on the block!

 Use a sharp knife or box cutter to slice a faux green pumpkin in half lengthwise, but don't cut all the way through.

 Add lips to your carnivorous plant

 Paint red "lips" around the opening of the pumpkin and paint the inside purple.
 Prop the pumpkin open with a toothpick on each side.

 Spray paint a 1/4-inch PVC pipe with green paint.
 Let dry.

 Fill a large planter pot with floral foam and stick the PVC pipe standing upright in the center.

 Cut a small hole in the bottom of the pumpkin and hot glue it on top of the pipe.
 Glue faux leaves to the back of the pumpkin "head."
 We first glued a layer of small oak leaves, followed by a layer of large hosta leaves.

 Cut up some flowers

 Cut off the blooms from four or five long-stemmed faux flowers (we used birds of paradise).